 - Use of more pictures

-You can simply use more images than you did before, without having to worry about them displaying correctly.
+You can simply use more images than you did before, without having to worry about them being displayed correctly.

 Inline Images is a truly helpful feature.
 However, there are still a few things you may have to take into consideration before using it.